-If you take part in online exams run by BTL or Pearson VUE using their remote proctoring test services, they may collect facial images of you and ID, such as a driving licence or passport, to authenticate your identity, on our behalf.
+If you take part in online exams run by Surpass using their remote proctoring test services, they may collect facial images of you and ID, such as a driving licence or passport, to authenticate your identity, on our behalf.
 They may also make video and audio recordings for the purposes of identity verification and to ensure the integrity of the testing process.

 If you are a barrister or prospective barrister, we will collect information about your education history and results, Call to the Bar information, practising details, roles and employment positions, qualifications, professional details, rights, entitlements, registrations, subscriptions, applications, authorisations, demographics, complaints and conduct history.
-Pearson VUE may also pass us your equality and diversity data, if you have provided it to them when taking the Bar Course Aptitude Test (BCAT).
 Where we carry out a statutory 'intervention' we will also collect client files, employee files and general office files.